Tag Archives: grieving

 —-From The Haven of Rest Newsletter

 Note: I came across this poem and wanted to share it with my readers.
-So many times we can’t see the light because of so much darkness, despair, grief and pain.
+Many times, we can’t see the light because of the overwhelming darkness, despair, grief, and pain.
 We wonder how long?
 How much more?
 When will it end?
 God, are you really there?
 Friends, please know that as long as you have a pulse, there is a purpose.
 As long as you have breath, there is hope.
 And as long as you’re in your right mind, there are possibilities.
 Under the shadow of His wings, stay the course.
 Full speed ahead!

 Weeping may endure for the night, but joy comes in the morning.